DevServer24/music-app/README.md

 ##Overview
   Music App is a full-stack music streaming application built using Node.js, React.js, and Next.js.
 It allows users to stream audio tracks, interact with playlists.

-This README will cover how to build a basic music player from scratch using a custom backend and how to integrate Spotify's API for streaming music.

  #Table of Contents
  Getting Started